Alexhuszagh/rust-lexical/README.md

 ## Metrics

-Various benchmarks, binary sizes, and compile times are shown here:
+Various benchmarks, binary sizes, and compile times are shown here.
+All the benchmarks can be found on [lexical-benchmarks](https://github.com/Alexhuszagh/lexical-benchmarks?tab=readme-ov-file#latest-results).
+All benchmarks used a black box to avoid optimizing out the result and leading to misleading metrics.

 **Build Timings**